syk-yaman/plantemoji/README.md

 ## Overview

-This mind map explains how the system is composed, down from reading sensors and understanding their values, and later sending them up to the cloud for further analysis and visualisation.
+This conceptual diagram explains how the system is composed, down from reading sensors and understanding their values, and later sending them up to the cloud for further analysis and visualisation.

 ![System components overview](/Docs/System-mind-map.jpg)

-The objective of this plant monitor are:
+The objectives of this plant monitor are:
  - Interpret sensor data for the end user in a human-friendly way.
- - Take into consideration plant environment requirements during the monitoring process.
+ - Take into consideration plant living requirements during the monitoring process.
  - Make comparisons between different soil moisture sensors and the same sensor in different conditions.

 ## Buidling